Visrael24/Dev10-Final-Assessment/README.md

 As our primary dataset, we used a [How Much Fish do People Eat?](https://ourworldindata.org/fish-and-overfishing#how-much-fish-do-people-eat)<sup>1</sup> dataset from [OurWorldInData](https://ourworldindata.org/), displaying the per capita seafood consumption in different countries.
 From this same source, we also pulled a [Total Seafood Production by Country](https://ourworldindata.org/fish-and-overfishing#total-seafood-production-by-country)<sup>1</sup> table, which provided us with a list of countries and their individual contributions to global seafood production.

-[Add population dataset source]
+As another metric, we added in a [Historical Population](https://ourworldindata.org/grapher/population)<sup>2</sup>, supplying us with population figures of countries around the world, with recorded data for more recent years and historical estimates for years further in the past.
+This data was pulled from OurWorldInData, which compiled a set sourced from, the [Hyde Database](https://www.pbl.nl/en/image/links/hyde)<sup>3</sup>, [Gapminder](https://www.gapminder.org/about/)<sup>4</sup>, and the [United Nations](https://population.un.org/wpp/Download/Standard/Population/)<sup>5</sup>.

-To address life expectancy, we brought in a [Global Life Expectancy Historical Dataset](https://www.kaggle.com/datasets/hasibalmuzdadid/global-life-expectancy-historical-dataset)<sup>3</sup> from [Kaggle](https://www.kaggle.com/).
+To address life expectancy, we brought in a [Global Life Expectancy Historical Dataset](https://www.kaggle.com/datasets/hasibalmuzdadid/global-life-expectancy-historical-dataset)<sup>6</sup> from [Kaggle](https://www.kaggle.com/).

-Finally, we added continent labels by country, using a [Country & Area Dataset](https://www.kaggle.com/datasets/lukexun/country-area-continent-region-codes)<sup>4</sup>, also from Kaggle.
+Finally, we added continent labels by country, using a [Country & Area Dataset](https://www.kaggle.com/datasets/lukexun/country-area-continent-region-codes)<sup>7</sup>, also from Kaggle.

 <br>